youcefs21/DerivativeCalc/README.md

 A Haskell project that symbolically differentiates a given equation.

 ## Current Features:
+- An algebraic data type `MathExpr`:
-- can represent any single variable equation using an abstract syntax tree, as long as it only consists of the following operators:
+    - it can represent any single variable mathematical expression, as long as it only consists of the following operators:
         - addition
         - multiplication
         - exponentiation
         - sin
         - cos
         - absolute value
-- the syntax tree is an instance of the Num, Floating, and Fractional classes
+    - `MathExpr` is an instance of the Num, Floating, and Fractional classes
+- A function `diff` that can differentiate any expression that can be represented with `MathExpr`